Necessary Roughness (film): Plot

-Blake arrives on campus and catches everyone's attention due to his age, especially Professor Carter (Kozak).
-Blake then recruits a graduate student teaching assistant named Andre Krimm (Sinbad), who is also enrolled at the school and still has some eligibility remaining.
+Blake arrives on campus and catches everyone's attention due to his age, especially professor Dr. Suzanna Carter.
+Blake then recruits a graduate student teaching assistant named Andre Krimm, who is also enrolled at the school and still has some eligibility remaining.
 Blake convinces him to join, and he is positioned on the defensive line, where he excelled years earlier.
 Even with the new members, the team is unable to win.

 Carter tells Blake that she knows him from 16 years earlier.
 Carter's ex-boyfriend was a high school football star, but Blake and his team humiliated him and his team in a 1975 championship game.
 This episode actually caused Carter to become infatuated with Blake.
 Now, years after the fact, the two begin a romantic relationship which Dean Elias opposes due to their student-teacher dynamic—not to mention Elias' own lascivious interest in Carter.

 Coach Rig makes one more recruiting move to secure a kicker.
-He shocks everybody by selecting Lucy Draper (Ireland) from the school's women's soccer team.
-When she is brought on board, the team has its first taste of success, as Draper kicks a field goal in a driving rainstorm to forge a 3–3 tie with Kansas (in real life, Kansas holds the all-time NCAA Division I-A record for number of tie games with 57).
-After this game, Blake quits the team after arguments with Gennero and Carter, but convinces himself to come back after a teammate Edison, who is also quitting, inadvertently changes his mind and both come back.
-Dean Elias barges into Carter's office after end-of-term exams, first coming onto her as a distraction from him tampering with the team's grades (to sabotage their eligibility for the final game), but she plays along momentarily before warning him that if one grade changes, she'll report him to the University President.
+He shocks everybody by selecting Lucy Draper from the school's women's soccer team.
+When she is brought on board, the team has its first taste of success, as Draper kicks a field goal in a driving rainstorm to forge a 3–3 tie with Kansas.
+After this game, Blake quits the team after arguments with Gennero and Carter, but convinces himself to come back after a teammate Jarvis Edison, who is also quitting, inadvertently changes his mind and both come back.
+Dean Elias barges into Carter's office after end-of-term exams, first coming onto her as a distraction from him tampering with the team's grades (to sabotage their eligibility for the final game), but she plays along momentarily before warning him that if one grade changes, she'll report him to University President Carter Purcell.